 There are oils on the market that are high in both CBD and THC, and some that are just high in THC.
 These oils can be unbelievably strong.
 So strong in fact that the most hardened, THC-adapted flower child could find themselves climbing the walls and begging for help if they take a dose that roughly resembles the size of a split pea.
 Imagine doing the same thing to your pet.
 Would an animal agree to this treatment?
 Can they?

-For Your Pet’s Best Benefit, Make a Very Informed Decision
+For Your Pet’s Best Benefit, Make an Informed Decision

 Humans can make the informed decision when deciding on the right path when dealing with anxiety and your pets.
 We must avoid the unpleasant side effects when they are choosing between the different types of CBD oil for sale.
 If it is necessary for a proper cancer treatment, they may choose to “ride out” the strong psychoactive effects (or in the case of a few intrepid souls, actually enjoy them.)
 Pets, on the other hand, can’t make the same informed decision.
 In some cases, owners will say the pets love the oil and beg for it because they love the taste and smell, and many pets do.
 But then they ignore the symptoms when the poor critter is too doped to move.